browserengineering/book/book/chrome.md

         # ...
 ```

-Try it!
-You should now be able to click on links and navigate to new
+Try it out!
+You should now be able to click on links and navigate to
-web pages.
+new web pages.

 Multiple pages
 ==============